diegovillatoromx/airflow-snowflake-pipeline/README.md

 We require a robust solution for streaming and ingesting real-time data from mobile app events into our data pipeline.
 This component must handle large volumes of data efficiently and ensure minimal latency for processing.

 #### Technologies Considered:
-- **Amazon Kinesis Data Streams:** Offers scalable and real-time data streaming capabilities, ideal for ingesting data from mobile app events.
+- **Amazon Kinesis Data Streams*:** Offers scalable and real-time data streaming capabilities, ideal for ingesting data from mobile app events.
-- **Amazon Kinesis Data Firehose:** Provides a managed service for loading streaming data into Snowflake, simplifying the data delivery process.
+- **Amazon Kinesis Data Firehose*:** Provides a managed service for loading streaming data into Snowflake, simplifying the data delivery process.

 ### Data Processing
 Our system needs compute capabilities to process the ingested data efficiently.
 Whether it's real-time or batch processing, reliability and fast performance are essential for timely data transformation.